nssilva/All-About-JavaScript/README.md

 2. [MobX](https://mobxjs.github.io/mobx/)

 ## Want to add more links ?
 Just create a issues and I'm gonna add it if this is useful.

+Don't hesitate to ask question in the Facebook group.